appknox/google-chartwrapper/trunk/README.txt

-    save - Saves images of all charts in 'tests' folder wiki - Creates GoogleCode compatable wiki markup of test src and img img - Prints html img tags for all charts url - Prints urls of all charts show - Opens all charts in tabs in a web browser tags - Prints Django template src of all charts
+    save - Saves images of all charts in 'tests' folder wiki - Creates GoogleCode compatable wiki markup of test src and img img - Prints html img tags for all charts url - Prints urls of all charts [default] show - Opens all charts in tabs in a web browser tags - Prints Django template src of all charts